Benchmarking Zero-Shot Recognition with Vision-Language Models: Challenges on Granularity and Specificity: Granularity Consistency of Vision-Language Models

-For \textit{two-level} classification, we measure the performance difference of CG classification between using direct predictions with CG prompts and propagated FG predictions.
-The simplest propagation method is to assign the predicted FG labels to their CG parents' labels.
-For instance, if an image is predicted as "golden retriever" in the FG classification, it is labeled with its CG parent class "animal."
-Intuitively, if a model exhibits consistent understanding of CG and FG concepts, the performance of CG classification using CG prompts should be similar to propagating the results from FG classification.
-An alternative way of propagating FG to CG concepts is using the aggregated embeddings of FG prompts for CG classifcation.
-Specifically, for the $i$-th CG class, we compute the average of the FG prompt embeddings as the CG prompt embedding: $E^{prop}_t(y^i_{cg}) = \frac{1}{N^i_{fg}}\sum_{j=1}^{N_{fg}^i}E_t(y_{fg}^{i,j}) $.
-We use top1 accuracy as the classification metric.

-Different from the single-label classification task, \textit{the multi-label} classification treat each label separately as binary classification and propagating labels requires choosing score thresholds calibrated on labeled data.
-To avoid selecting thresholds, we use averge precision (AP) as the metric.
-We report the performance discrepancy for each ancestor label individually by measuring the performance difference between using raw scores and propagated scores from its children.
+\paragraph{Evaluation Protocol} Given the hierarchical nature of our dataset, each image is associated with multiple labels, transforming our task into a multi-label classification setting.
+Here, each label is considered for binary classification independently.
+For ancestor (CG) labels, we employ two distinct methods for score prediction: \begin{enumerate}[itemsep=0mm, parsep=0pt, leftmargin=*] \item Direct prediction: Utilize the text prompt of the CG label for cross-modality score with the image. \item Propagated prediction: Compute the aggregate scores from the FG children class prompts.
+For instance, the ``feline" label score can be derived by aggregating scores from ``lion", ``tiger", ``leopard", etc. \end{enumerate}

-For a class $y$, we compute the raw cross-modality score between any image $x$ and the textual prompt of $y$ by $S^{raw}(y) = f(x, y)$.
-For an ancestor class $y_i$, we designed three ways to get the aggregated score from its direct children classes $Y_C^i$.
-The three ways are visually illustrated in \cref{fig:multilevel_propagation} and their corresponding formulations are provided below. \begin{enumerate} \item Propagate from direct children: maximum of the raw scores of the direct children classes.
+For a class $y$, the raw cross-modality score between an image $x$ and the textual prompt of $y$ is computed by $S^{\text{raw}}(y) = f(x, y)$.
+For an ancestor class $y_i$, we design two specific approaches for score propagation, as illustrated in \cref{fig:multilevel_propagation} and formulated below: